OfficialPixelBrush/BetrockServer/README.md

 A Server-Engine written in C++, made to work with Minecraft Beta 1.7.3.
 The goal being to have a semi-modern Server Engine that people can muck about with however they like, and to not have to deal with plugins that're over a decade old.
 ![BetrockServer Logo](media/betrock_server_logo.png)

+## Features
+(as of 0.1.14)
+- Players can connect, chat, build and explore
+- Commands
+- Lua-driven World Generation

 ## Getting Started
 How do you run your own BetrockServer instance?